SirajChokshi/old-portfolio/src/markdown-pages/drop-the-i.md

 ---
-path: "/blog/drop-the-i"
+path: '/blog/drop-the-i'
-date: "2020-10-25"
+date: '2020-10-25'
 title: "Drop the 'I' and When to Use Prefixes"
-tags: ["TypeScript"]
+tags: ['TypeScript']
-abstract: "Clearer naming conventions for a strongly typed web."
+abstract: 'Clearer naming conventions for a strongly typed web.'
-photo: ""
+photo: ''
 ---

 Wider adoption of TypeScript has led to a web that is more type-safe than ever.
 Many stacks are still written solely in JavaScript, but a multitude of developers are transitioning over.
 During this transition, developers are bringing practices from other paradigms along with them.
 TypeScript is on the newer end of languages and there are a variety of standardized practices in circulation.
 This post is a refresher on semantics and consistent, readable code.
 While the ideas presented are not new, new structurally typed frontends re-contextualize them.